 - All non-essential shops are closed to the public.
 Food and drink shops, pharmacies, book and CD shops, gas stations, florists an garden shops, repair shops, hairdressers and tabacs remain open.

 - Schools are now closed for three weeks, plus a week of school online for middle school and high school students.

 - Public librairies are open, but only to check out and return items, not to read on-site.

 - Places of worship are open with a limit to 30 worshippers at once for services, and least two empty seats between each person.

 - Public transportation is running normally during the day, but with very limited service during curefew hours starting at 6pm.

-- Cultural institutions such as cinemas, museums, theatres and concert halls are still completely closed, however art galleries are open since they’re considered “shops”.
+- Cultural institutions such as cinemas, museums, theatres and concert halls are still completely closed.

-- All bars, cafés, and restaurants are closed, but take-out and delivery are allowed.
+- All bars, cafés, and restaurants are closed, but delivery and take-out are allowed.

 - Gyms and public pools are closed.